hazelcast/hazelcast-reference-manual/src/ClusteredJMX.md

 ![](images/ClusteredJMX.png)

-### Enabling SSL for Clustered JMX
+### Enabling TLS/SSL for Clustered JMX

 By default, Clustered JMX is served unencrypted.
-To enable SSL for Clustered JMX, use the following command line parameters for your Management Center deployment.
+To enable TLS/SSL for Clustered JMX, use the following command line parameters for your Management Center deployment.

 - `-Dhazelcast.mc.jmx.ssl=true` (default is false)